A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Introduction

-For constrained optimization problems, many researchers have also proposed some effective algorithms based on the ARC framework.
-Agarwal \cite{Agarwal1} has researched a generalization of ARC to optimization on Riemannian manifolds.
-Cartis et al. \cite{Cartis46} present an adaptive cubic regularization algorithm for nonconvex optimization with convex constraints and analyzes its function-evaluation complexity.
-Zhu et al. \cite{Zhu47} introduce an affine scaling cubic regularization algorithm for solving optimization problems without available derivatives subject to bound constraints employing a polynomial interpolation approach to handle the unavailable derivatives of the original objective function.
-Pei et al. \cite{Pei32} propose a filter sequential adaptive regularization algorithm using cubics, while in \cite{Pei33}, they present a similar approach with modifications.

-In this paper, we extend the $\mathrm{ARC_{q}K}$ method to solve large scale optimization with general equality constraints, and propose a scalable sequential adaptive cubic regularization algorithm, which we name $\mathrm{SSARC_{q}K}$.
+Motivated by the above methods, we aim to extend the $\mathrm{ARC_{q}K}$ method to solve nonlinear optimization with general equality constraints, and propose a scalable sequential adaptive cubic regularization algorithm, which we name $\mathrm{SSARC_{q}K}$.
 Similar to sequential quadratic optimization methods, we first consider a cubic regularization subproblem with linearized constraints in each iteration.
 Then, we employ a composite-step approach to handle linearized constraints, where the trial step is decomposed into the sum of the vertical step and the horizontal step in each iteration.
 The vertical step is used to reduce the constraint violation, and the horizontal step is used to provide sufficient reduction of the model.
 By reduced-Hessian approach, we construct a standard ARC subproblem to obtain the horizontal step.
-We use CG-Lanczos with shifts method to approximate the solution for this subproblem.
-We choose m shift parameters to compute the horizontal steps, followed by the trial steps.
+We use CG-Lanczos with shifts method, which is tailored from Algorithm 2 in \cite{Dussault19} to solve the ARC subproblem inexactly. $m$ shift parameters are chosen to compute the horizontal steps, followed by the trial steps.
 When an iteration is unsuccessful, our algorithm does not need to recompute the trial step, but rather simply turns its attention to the next shift value and the trial step corresponding to the next shift value.
 We employ the exact penalty function as the merit function.
 The ratio of the penalty function reduction to the quadratic model reduction is used to assess the acceptance of the trial point.
-Global convergence is proved under some suitable assumptions.
+Global convergence to first-order critical points is proved under some suitable assumptions.